-Although the vast majority of Americans will not be dramatically impacted by the passage of California's Proposition 30 or the American Taxpayer Relief Act of 2012 (ATRA), two particularly unique groups of taxpayers most certainly will.

-Californians receiving taxable damage awards or settlements stand to be disproportionately and adversely affected by recent changes to their income tax rates.
-The same holds true for highincome, contingency-fee lawyers in the state.
+Although the vast majority of Americans will not be dramatically impacted by the passage of California's Proposition 30 or the American Taxpayer Relief Act of 2012 (ATRA), two particularly unique groups of taxpayers most certainly will: Californians receiving taxable damage awards or settlements stand to be disproportionately and adversely affected by recent changes to the income tax rates.
+The same holds true for their contingency-fee lawyers, who often earn their incomes unevenly.